Business LoansBest Small Business Loans in February 2025

 A Taco Bell restaurant requires quite a few employees to keep each shift running smoothly.

-Absentee or passive ownership is frowned upon.
-Franchise owners are expected to be actively involved in day-to-day operations.
+It’s not a passive investment — franchise owners are expected to be actively involved in day-to-day operations.

 No direct funding options available.